Formal power series for asymptotically hyperbolic Bach-flat metrics: Introduction

 To see that the condition $A=0$ fixes a unique representative metric $g$ within its conformal class of Bach-flat metrics, consider that if ${\tilde g}:=u^2g$ and $g$ both have scalar curvature $-n(n-1)$, then $u$ must be a positive solution of the Yamabe equation $-\frac{4}{n(n-2)}\Delta_g u + \left ( u^{\frac{4}{(n-2)}}-1\right )u=0$ and $u\to 1$ at conformal infinity.
 But then $u\equiv 1$ by the maximum principle.
 (We assume here completeness with no ``inner'' boundary---if one is present, there may sometimes be other solutions for $u$.)
 Since the condition $Q=6$ fixes the same free data, it also fixes a unique representative metric $g$ within its conformal class of Bach-flat metrics.

 It turns out that neither fixing $A_g$ (and thus $\scal_g$) nor fixing $Q_g$ will determine $T_4$.
 Consider the quantity \cite{Wang, CH, Woolgar}

 When conformal infinity carries a round sphere metric, this quantity is called the \emph{mass aspect function}.
 In that case, if $g$ is Poincar\'e-Einstein the mass (the integral of $\mu$ over conformal infinity) must vanish \cite{AD}, and indeed so must the mass aspect (e.g., \cite[see the proof of Conjecture 2.7]{Woolgar}).
 More generally, to select Poincar\'e-Einstein metrics, we must choose the correct conformal class, and this was not completely achieved by choosing data as in Theorem \ref{theorem1.1}.
-We must in addition impose the condition $T_4=\frac32 |h''(0)|_{h_0}^2$ so that $\mu=0$.\footnote {There is debate over whether complete metrics can have vanishing mass but nontrivial mass aspect when $n=4$ and $A\ge 0$ (see \cite{CGNP} for further details).}
+We must in addition impose the condition $T_4=\frac32 |h''(0)|_{h_0}^2$ so that $\mu=0$.\footnote {There is debate over whether complete metrics can have vanishing mass but nontrivial mass aspect when $n=4$ and $A\ge 0$ (see \cite{CGNP} for further details).} The following results give two methods for fixing the conformal class.

 \begin{corollary} Let $\Psi$ be a symmetric $(0,2)$-tensor on conformal infinity with $\trace_{h_0}\Psi=0$, $\divergence_{h_0}\Psi=0$.
 A formal power series for an asymptotically hyperbolic $4$-metric in normal form with $h(0)=h_0$, $h'(0)=0$, $h''(0)=-2P_{h_0}$, $h'''(0)=\Psi$, and $\frac{1}{3!}\trace_{h_0} \left ( h^{(4)}(0)\right ) =\left \vert P_{h_0}\right \vert_{h_0}^2$ is a formal solution of the system $B_g=0$, $A_g=0$ if and only if it is a formal solution of the Einstein equations. \end{corollary}